amunategui/amunategui.github.io/_posts/2016-06-16-peter_norvig_magic_spell_checker.md

 Write a Spelling Corrector</a>.
 He offers a clever way for any of us to create a good spell checker with nothing more than a few lines of code and some text data.
 No complex cascading grammar rules or API calls required!
-In essence, you compare every one of your words against the large corpus of correctly spelled words.
+In essence, you create slight but increasing alternations for every one of your words against the large corpus of correctly spelled words until you find a match (or until it gives up).

 In this post, I simply translated Peter's Python code into R as closely to the original as possible.
 I used (or tried my best) the same